Explore First, Exploit Next: The True Shape of Regret in Bandit Problems: Introduction.

 \subsection{The general asymptotic lower bound: a quick literature review.}

-We consider a bandit model $\mathcal{D}$, i.e., a collection of possible distributions $\nu_a$ associated with the arms. \citemor{LaRo85} and later \citemor{BuKa96} exhibited asymptotic lower bounds and matching asymptotic upper bounds on the normalized regret $R_{\nu,T}/\ln T$, respectively in a one-parameter case and in a more general, non-parametric case.
+We consider a bandit model $\mathcal{D}$, i.e., a collection of possible distributions $\nu_a$ associated with the arms.
+(That is, $\mathcal{D}$ is a subset of the set of all possible distributions over $\R$ with an expectation.) \citemor{LaRo85} and later \citemor{BuKa96} exhibited asymptotic lower bounds and matching asymptotic upper bounds on the normalized regret $R_{\psi,\unu,T}/\ln T$, respectively in a one-parameter case and in a more general, multi-dimensional parameter case, under mild conditions on $\mathcal{D}$.
+We believe that the extension of these bounds to any, even non-parametric, model was a known or at least conjectured result (see, for instance, the introduction of~\citemorpar{klucb}).
+It turns out that recently, \citemor{CoKa} provided a clear non-parametric statement, though under additional mild conditions on the model $\cD$, which, as we will see, are not needed.

-\paragraph{The key quantity $\Kinf$.} To state the most general bound, the one of \citemor{BuKa96}, we first denote by $\KL$ the Kullback-Leibler divergence between two probability distributions and recall that we denoted by $E$ the expectation operator (that associates with each distribution its expectation).
-Now, given $\nu_a \in \mathcal{D}$ and a real number $x$, we introduce
+In the sequel, we denote by $\KL$ the Kullback-Leibler divergence between two probability distributions.
+We also recall that we denoted by $E$ the expectation operator (that associates with each distribution its expectation).

+To state the bound for the case of an arbitrary model $\mathcal{D}$, we will use the following key quantity $\Kinf$ introduced by \citemoradd{BuKa96}{quantity (3)--(b) on page 125}.